 Effective listening means:

-• Knowing when input adds value and when it creates noise
+Knowing when to explore Knowing when to close Knowing when input adds value and when it creates noise Listening, applied correctly, accelerates alignment.

 Applied incorrectly, it slows execution.